Frequently asked questions about Side by Side

-We’re there to make sure that any community members who need extra support with their mental health get it quickly, as well as signposting you to a wealth of information and resources that might help you on your mental health journey.
+We’re there to make sure that any community members who need extra support with their mental health get it quickly, as well as signposting you to information and resources that might help.
 Think of the Mind team as facilitators.
 We love to get involved and help keep conversations flowing, but we’ll always take a step back to make sure we’re not treading on toes!
 This is your space after all.

 To sign up you will need an email and will be asked to create a username.

 On sign up you will be encouraged to create a profile, share your mental health experiences, and start a conversation by giving people a sense of who you are.
 (But you don’t need to do this if you don’t feel comfortable doing so.)